XEDGit/memdetect/README.md

 # malloc_wrapper

-This is a shell script to compile your file or project with a wrapper of malloc() and free() which is gonna tell you at any point of your program which function in calling malloc or free and which address is getting allocated or freed.
+This is a shell script to compile your file or project with a wrapper of malloc() and free() which is gonna tell you at any point of your program which function in calling malloc or free and which address is getting allocated or freed, you can use it in combination with 'leaks' to figure out which variable is leaking.

 ## Info: